derrickburt/derrickburt.github.io/opengis/malawi/index.md

-# Exploring Reproducibility and Replicability: Attempting to Reproduce a Methodology of Vulnerability Analysis
+# Evaluating Reproducibility and Replicability of GIS Vulnerability Analysis

 ### Background